Rohan5manza/cadence-backend/CONTRIBUTING.md

 ### Low priority / good first issues
 - Fix the `by-author` endpoint — authors field is currently empty in the corpus; needs to be populated during ingestion
 - Add paper summary endpoint using Claude API
+- Improve the frontend PWA design massively so that it looks better and more professional instead of looking like a stretched-out version of a mobile app.
-- Add dark/light mode toggle to the web PWA
+- Add dark/light mode toggle to the web PWA.
 - Improve search ranking (currently basic BM25 + semantic hybrid)
 - Add more language support for paper metadata